I played Starfield from Sept 4-10 and beat pretty much the whole game.

 Science fiction should be about the future.
 Starfield, unfortunately, shows us a vision of the past.
 Robots repeatedly say they have no emotion and can’t relate to people and speak in robotic “beep boop” synthetic tones.
 Today in 2023 we have AI far more advanced than this. chatGPT is rated by humans as more empathetic than most humans.
 We can trivially make voices that sound perfectly like any human, including Johnny Cash singing Barbie Girl.
 In Starfield, a voice recording is incontrovertible proof of the highest war crime, and yet today in 2023 we already can't trust the provenance of a voice recording, because it might very well be AI generated.
 In Starfield, data and money are somehow physical and fragile.
 They're hard to transmit and easy to destroy.
 "Data slates" and "credsticks" are all over the place.
 And yet, in 2023 we already have digital currency and trivially redundant data copies across geographically diverse data centers.
 Somehow ships move faster than the speed of light but information cannot? 🤔 Today, I can throw my laptop out the window or drop my phone in the ocean and lose none of my data or money.
 The lost ship full of money conjures images of Captain Barbossa, but it's a severe anachronism in the present day, let alone the future.
 Somehow we have faster than light travel but no credit cards?
 Finally, in Starfield, “encryption” is a rare, super high-tech commodity.
 We have to establish a special “secure connection,” or use a special “encrypted slate” for valuable information.
 There are "levels" of encryption that are trivially hackable at the press of a few buttons.
 Again, in 2023 our technology is already far more advanced.
 Encryption is global, ubiquitous, and completely free.
 Everything is encrypted, and that encryption isn't hackable.
 The words you're reading on this website were encrypted as they were sent to your computer, and there is no hacker in the back room of a bar who can break that encryption.

 Starfield features a future that was only science fiction in the 70s: punch cards and computers as giant machines with tons of knobs, dials, and sine waves.
 What happened to iPads?
 Even Kubrick's 2001 had iPads!
 Somehow a movie made in the 60s saw the future far more clearly than a video game made in the 2020s.
 The cockpit controls in Starfield's starships would give Elon Musk an aneurism.
 He would be screaming until all of it was reduced down to a single touch screen.
+This isn't even theoretical, it's actually literally what happened at SpaceX.
 And that's in 2023.
 Why aren't cockpit controls just neural implant projections in the year 2300, or literally anything else that is a future possibility rather than a distant past?

 Starfield may be historical fiction more than it is science fiction.
 Instead of a bold new vision of the future based on what we know today, we essentially get The Jetsons: A harmless regurgitation of very old ideas.
 Vasco is Rosey the Robot and I am George Jetson toiling away at Spacely's Space Sprockets where nothing ever changes.
+Starfield is more Fallout than it is sci-fi: A cheeky take on a historical past where humans get stuck in a nostalgia bubble.
 More than anything else I wish we'd gotten something that builds on the present rather than yearns for the past.
 There's something wrong when our sci-fi is less sophisticated than our present.
 There's something wrong when the phone I pull out of my pocket during Starfield load screens is more capable than the technology depicted in the sci-fi grand opus.
 Give me a vision of the future worth reaching for.

 Multiverse is massively overplayed, and it's a writer's cop-out.
 If I can't make interesting characters or an interesting plot within the constraint of the world I've created, why not just make infinite copies so I can pick and choose?
 We should consider Everything, Everywhere, All At Once to be the final word on multiverse and move on from it.
 I find multiverse particularly irritating because it was born out of the Many-worlds interpretation, which merely says that when a single particle is observed in the double slit experiment, the interaction looks like non-existent particles were interacting with it – what if those were particles in another "world?"
 This isn't sufficient explanation to invent all imaginable worlds.
 There's a good high level explanation here, but I would add the caveat that there's no rule that everything you can imagine is actually compatible with a possible path in the multiverse.
 Multiverse isn't science fiction, it's a poor fantasy writer's crutch.